eshafeeqe/my-site/content/projects/_index.md

 ---
 title: "Projects and Publications"
 description: "My career focuses on the intersection of computer vision, robotics, and machine learning.
 I specialize in developing and deploying robust algorithms for 3D reconstruction, state estimation, and reinforcement learning.
 My work spans from foundational academic research to building production-ready ML systems.
-Below are highlights of my projects, publications to the field."
+Below are highlights of my projects to the field."
 ---

 ## Featured Projects